nhpkhanh-lk/cubevn.github.io/migration.md

 # {{page.title}}

-## 概要
+## Summary

- - EC-CUBE 3系のマイナーバージョンアップに伴って変更されたDB定義の稼働環境への反映を自動化します。
- - DB定義の変更とは、テーブルの作成、削除、フィールドの作成、削除、インデックスの作成、削除、レコードの挿入、更新、削除等です。
- - マイグレーション処理はDoctrime migrationモジュールを使用します。
+ - Automate reflection to operation environment of DB definition that was changed according to Migration up of EC-CUBE system 3.
+ - The change of DB definition means create/ delete Table/ Field/ Index, insert/ update/ delete Record.
- - Doctrime migrationモジュールを使用することで、EC-CUBEのソースコードに定義されたDB定義とDBサーバ上のDB定義を比較し、必要なDB定義の変更だけをDBサーバに適応します。
+ - Migration process will use Doctrime migration Module.

-## DBマイグレーション処理の構成

- - migrationにはDoctrine-migrationモジュールを使用し、Silexから呼び出すためのServiceProvider(**https://github.com/dbtlr/silex-doctrine-migrations**)をラッパーとして使用します。
- - マイグレーション処理は当初はコンソールから起動する前提です。
- - Webインストーラ作成の際にはインストーラから起動可能にします
- - マイグレーションファイルはsrc/Eccube/Resource/doctrine/migrationに配置します。

-## マイグレーションの作成手順

- - Doctrineのテーブル定義ファイル(src/Eccube/Resource/doctrine/)を修正します。
-(テーブル定義を変更しない場合は不要です)

- - 空のマイグレーションファイルを作成します。
+ - By using Doctrime migration Module, compare DB definition that was defined in source code of EC-CUBE with DB definition on DB server, just apply the change of the essential DB definition to DB server.

+## Structure of DB Migration process

+ - With migration, use Doctrine-migration Module, and use ServiceProvider(**https://github.com/dbtlr/silex-doctrine-migrations**) to call from Silex as a wrapper.
+ - Migration process is premise to start from Console at first.
+ -	When create Web Installer, you can start from Installer.
+ - Migration file will put in src/Eccube/Resource/doctrine/migration

+## Manual of creating Migration

+ - Modify Table definition file (src/Eccube/Resource/doctrine/) of Doctrine (No need on case there is no change of Table definition)

+ - Generate empty Migration file

    $ php app/console migrations:generate

     Generated new migration class to "/var/www/html/ec-cube/src/Eccube/Resource/doctrine/migration/Version20150519204013.php"

- - 上で作成したマイグレーションファイルのupメソッド定義に変更内容を記述します。 変更の処理は以下の方法で記述が可能です。
-   - SchemaManagerを使ったテーブル定義の操作($table=$schema->createTable("foo")など)
-   - EntityManagerを使ったレコードの操作($em->persist($customer)など)
-   - リテラルとして埋め込んだSQLを直接実行（非推奨）
- - 同様にdownメソッド定義にDB定義のロールバックに必要な処理を記述します。

-## マイグレーションの受け入れ手順

- - EC-CUBEのソースコードを更新します。
- - 作成されたマイグレーションをDBに反映します。
+ - Describe the change contents in up method definition of Migration file that created above.
+Process of change can describe by the following way.
+   - Operation(such as ($table=$schema->createTable(“foo”)) of Table definition that used SchemaManager
+   - Operation (such as ($em->persist($customer)) of record that used EntityManager.
+   - Implement SQL that embedded as literal (non-recommended)
+ - Similarily, describe the process that needs for roll-back of DB definition, is down method definition.

+## Manual of accepting Migration

+ - Update source code of EC-CUBE
+ - Reflect the created Migration into DB

    $ php app/console migrations:migrate